Some strange things

 running other apps in the background, when

-machine ran out of hard drive space.
+machine ran out of hard drive space and

 "I could tell things weren't quite

 right," the engineer told me, "but I just had

 to get this one last job finished."
 With

 amount of data on the move (warnings ignored),

 it was lights out, game over.
 After a forced